IrisTianyuXu/Tianyu-Xu_Individual-Assignment-2/README.md

 ##### Definitions for Codes or Symbols Used to Record Missing Data
-The package MICE (Mul-tiple Imputation by Chained Equations) in R was used to handle missing data following the recommendations by Buuren and Groothuis-Oudshoorn (2010).
+The package MICE (Multiple Imputation by Chained Equations) in R was used to handle missing data following the recommendations by Buuren and Groothuis-Oudshoorn (2010).
 Multiple imputation is an advanced missing data imputation technique that accounts for uncertainty in the imputation process by imputing multi-ple datasets (Zhang, 2016).
 Multiple imputation by chained equations has been shown to render unbiased estimates of missing data in several simulation studies (Drechsler & Rässler, 2008; Horton & Kleinman, 2007; Van Buuren, Brand, Groothuis-Oudshoorn, & Rubin, 2006).
 Each linear regression was fitted separately to 100 imputed datasets and the resulting regression parameters were combined.
 Effect sizes (Cohen’s d, Table 1) were calculated by taking the dif-ference in posttest means for each group and dividing them by the pooled Standard Deviation (Cohen, 1977).
-Addition-ally, we conducted a post hoc analysis of the means for each of the outcomes in Cohort 1 (immediate intervention) to determine whether there were significant differences in the outcomes between SSPs that had completed half or more of the modules and those that did not complete at least half of the module.
+Additionally, we conducted a post hoc analysis of the means for each of the outcomes in Cohort 1 (immediate intervention) to determine whether there were significant differences in the outcomes between SSPs that had completed half or more of the modules and those that did not complete at least half of the module.

+This was explained in [Espelage, Dorothy L., Valido, Alberto, El Sheikh, America J., Robinson, Luz E., Ingram, Katherine M., Torgal, Cagil, Atria, Catherine G., Chalfant, Pamela K., Nicholson, Angelica M., Salama, Christine D., Poekert, Philip E. Pilot evaluation of K-12 school security professionals online training: Understanding trauma and social-emotional learning.
+School Mental Health.
+13, 41-54.](https://link.springer.com/article/10.1007/s12310-020-09399-2)

 ## Reflections
 1. _Which metadata standard did you choose and why?_